 Have you ever watched a motorcycle shop first thing in the morning or last thing in the evening?
 The mechanics whizz the bikes in and out with ease.
 Even the big Harley Touring machines seem light and nimble in their experienced hands.
 If you want to be able to move bikes around like that for ease of parking, getting in and out of your garage or just moving your bike from the pump on a service station forecourt, here are some tips.

-- Take your helmet and gloves off first.
+- Take off your helmet and gloves first.
 Helmets limit your periphery vision and you could easily back the bike into an object.
 Gloves can be slippery.
+It used to be illegal to walk a bike without a helmet, but thankfully that ridiculous law has now changed.

 - Balance the bike and don’t try to hold all of its weight in your hands.
 Stand beside the bike as though you are going to get on.
 Get used to the balance point of your bike by practising this in your garage.
 Once you get the balance right, you will actually be able to move around the bike, supporting it just with one hand.
 Even a 300+kg tourer will feel light at its balanced point.